kapa-ai/fastmcp-proxy-example/README.md

 Your users only need to install one MCP server, but get access to both your native tools and Kapa's retrieval.

+> **Note:** This example includes a simple native tool called `get_status` to demonstrate how proxied tools appear alongside your own.

 ## Prerequisites

 - Docker